Back to Resources

 Cost Breakdown

-Closing a company in the UAE involves several cost components that vary based on your situation.
+Closing a company in the UAE involves several cost components that vary based on your company type, location, and situation.
+The table below covers the most common expenses.

 Mainland closures with multiple employees and active VAT registration tend toward the higher end.
 Free zone closures with no employees and no VAT registration are on the lower end.
 Offshore closures are typically the least expensive, often under AED 5,000.